 Taking action to keep the taps flowing and protect the environment

 Ennerdale Water has been used for water supplies for more than 150 years.
 Our long term-plan to supply West Cumbria with a sustainable water supply focuses on using Thirlmere Reservoir as the new source.
 This will help to provide a resilient water supply and protect the sensitive environment at Ennerdale and the wider valley.

-We’ve already been taking action and carried out several projects to start reducing the amount of water we take from Ennerdale.
+We’ve already been taking action and carried out several projects to allow us to reduce the amount of water we take from Ennerdale.

 - The creation of new boreholes in south Egremont which link through to Ennerdale Water Treatment Works via a new 13km pipeline.

 - New pumps and treatment units at Ennerdale Water Treatment Works.